-The fast fission factor determined the number of fast neutrons produced by fissions at all energies, but in thermal reactors the bulk of fissions occurs at thermal energies and it is obvious these fission neutrons have to be thermalized.
-But during this thermalisation neutrons may collide not only with moderator nuclei, but also with fuel nuclei.
-Unfortunately, especially 238U exhibits resonance behaviour between the fast region and the thermal region.
+The fast fission factor determined the number of fast neutrons produced by fissions at all energies.
+Still, in thermal reactors, the bulk of fissions occurs at thermal energies, and it is obvious these fission neutrons have to be thermalized.
+But during this thermalization, neutrons may collide not only with moderator nuclei but also with fuel nuclei.
+Unfortunately, especially 238U exhibits resonance behavior between the fast region and the thermal region.
 While the neutrons are slowing down through the resonance region of 238U, which extends from about 6 eV to 200 eV, there is a chance that some neutrons will be captured.
-The probability that a neutron will not be captured in entire resonance region is called the resonance escape probability.
+The probability that a neutron will not be captured in the entire resonance region is called the resonance escape probability.

 See also: Nuclear Resonance

 p ~ 0.75